Contents

 Scotland.
 This ritual symbolizes that the old year is burned up and

-New Year is going to begin. - Burning "Mr Old Year" - In Columbia, Cuba and Puerto Rico families
+3. Burning “Mr Old Year” – In Columbia, Cuba and Puerto Rico families

 stuff a life-size male doll with things and then they dress it up in